Orbital Riveting

 The free height (H) and the tool length (Ls) result from the two different angles of inclination available (3° or 5°) of the orbital.

-Legend orbital riveting head:
+Caption orbital riveting head:

 1 = tool holder